lowerbbq/cursor/first project/README.md

 A fun, competitive mobile game where two players compete to collect bouncing balls using animated characters!

+## 📱 Available Versions

+### 🌐 Progressive Web App (PWA) - iPhone & Android
+- Install directly from Safari (iOS) or Chrome (Android)
+- Works like a native app when installed
+- No app store needed
+- Quick and easy setup

+### 🤖 Native Android App (APK)
+- True native Android application
+- Can be published to Google Play Store
+- Enhanced performance and native features
+- Requires Android Studio for building

 ## 📱 Install on iPhone (iOS)

 ### Method 1: Direct PWA Installation (Recommended)